belgattitude/nextjs-monorepo-example/README.md

    All packages can be published to npm or private repositories.
 An example based on microbundle is present in each package.
-Versioning and publishing can be done with [atlassian/changeset](https://github.com/atlassian/changesets), ant it's simple as typing:
+Versioning and publishing can be done with [atlassian/changeset](https://github.com/atlassian/changesets), and it's simple as typing:

    ```bash
    $ yarn changeset